Statutory Authority for Use of the OASIS Data Item Set and Home Health Quality Reporting

 - A SOC/ROC assessment is part of a known one-visit episode.
 This is labeled as a "One-visit episode" quality assessment.

 - Follow-up assessments (that is, where the M0100 Reason for Assessment = ‘04’ or ‘05’) are considered “Neutral” assessments and do not count toward or against the pay for reporting performance requirement.

 - SOC, ROC, and EOC assessments that do not meet any of these definitions are labeled as “Non-Quality” assessments.

 Compliance with the pay-for-reporting performance requirement can be measured through the use of an uncomplicated mathematical formula.
-We have titled this formula as the “Quality Assessments Only” (QAO) formula because only those OASIS assessments that contribute, or could contribute, to creating a quality episode of care are included in the computation.
+CMS have titled this formula the "Quality Assessments Only" (QAO) formula because only those OASIS assessments that contribute, or could contribute, to creating a quality episode of care are included in the computation.
 The formula based on this definition is as follows: